epwalsh/obsidian.nvim/README.md

   ui = {
-    enable = true,  -- set to false to disable all additional syntax features update_debounce = 200,  -- update delay after a text change (in milliseconds) -- Define how various check-boxes are displayed checkboxes = {
+    enable = true,  -- set to false to disable all additional syntax features update_debounce = 200,  -- update delay after a text change (in milliseconds) max_file_length = 5000,  -- disable UI features for files with more than this many lines -- Define how various check-boxes are displayed checkboxes = {
       -- NOTE: the 'char' value has to be a single character, and the highlight groups are defined below.